-Roofing including roof space Repair category: 2 Notes: The roof covering is now aged and affected by general weathering externally with some moss growth noted.
-Within the roof void we noted some sections of sarking board affected by staining and some general maintenance repairs may be anticipated to these areas.
-We noted insulation levels are varying depths.
+Roofing including roof space Repair category: 2 Notes: The external roof covering appears to have been adequately maintained for a property of its age and type with some general weathering and some moss growth noted.
+Within the roof void we noted areas of sarking hardboards are seen to be damaged and affected sagging in places.
+These however, are not fundamental to the roof structure.
+An ongoing programme of monitoring and maintenance should be anticipated in order to maintain the subjects in a wind and watertight condition.
+We noted a general lack of insulation materials.
+Prior to increasing insulation levels, improvement of ventilation should be considered.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor will be able to advise on life expectancy and repair/replacement costs.

 Rainwater fittings

 Repair category:

-Notes: No obvious or significant defects were noted.
+Notes: Where visible, no obvious or significant defects were noted.